deliveryhero/hfc-pubsub/docs/guides/CLI.md

-  --version                         Show version number                                         [boolean] --project-id                      Google project id                                           [string] --root-dir                        Path where pubsub folder resides                            [string] --project-number                  (Optional) project number for the project                   [string] --driver                          Use value `synchronous` or leave it to default              [string] --google-application-credentials  Path to exported credentials file                           [string] --server-port                     Port at which http health server would run (default:8080)   [number]                                                                      [string]
+  --version                         Show version number                                         [boolean] --project-id                      Google project id                                           [string] --root-dir                        Path where pubsub folder resides                            [string] --driver                          Use value `synchronous` or leave it to default              [string] --google-application-credentials  Path to exported credentials file                           [string] --server-port                     Port at which http health server would run (default:8080)   [number]                                                                      [string]